Aliases for NPR1 Gene

 GeneCards Summary for NPR1 Gene

 NPR1 (Natriuretic Peptide Receptor 1) is a Protein Coding gene.
-Diseases associated with NPR1 include Acromesomelic Dysplasia and Congestive Heart Failure.
-Among its related pathways are Cardiac conduction and cAMP signaling pathway.
+Diseases associated with NPR1 include Hypertensive Heart Disease and Congestive Heart Failure.
+Among its related pathways are Sweet Taste Signaling and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is NPR2.

 Receptor for the atrial natriuretic peptide NPPA/ANP and the brain natriuretic peptide NPPB/BNP which are potent vasoactive hormones playing a key role in cardiovascular homeostasis.
 Has guanylate cyclase activity upon binding of the ligand.